SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 The human papilloma virus is linked to most cervical cancer.
 The findings indicate that regular exercise could improve cognitive function in people at risk of …

-## Explaining Causality
+## Verbs indicating causality

-> Verbs indicating causality
+↑ Explaining Causality

 Lack of protein may cause/can lead to/can result in - mental disability.
 Scurvy is a disease caused by/resulting from/stemming from - lack of vitamin C.
 Much of the instability in X stems from the economic effects of the war.
 Low levels of ch lorine can give rise to high blood pressure.

-## Explaining Causality
+## Nouns indicating causality

-> Nouns indicating causality
+↑ Explaining Causality

 The most likely causes of X are poor diet and lack of exercise.
 The _causes_ of X have been the subject of intense debate within ...